 Yes.
 Freelancing is legal in Denmark when the work is genuinely independent, the freelancer has the right immigration status, the activity is lawful, tax and VAT obligations are met, and the relationship is not disguised employment.

 For many solo professionals, the practical route is a personally owned business.
-The Danish Business Authority states that business registration is handled by the Danish Business Authority, and Danish companies use the public-sector business portal Virk.
-A registered business can receive a CVR number, which clients, banks, payment providers, tax systems, and official services use to identify the business.
+The Danish Business Authority states that business registration is handled through Virk.
+A registered business can receive a CVR number, which clients, banks, payment providers, tax systems, and public authorities use to identify the business.

 Not every activity is just "freelancing."
-Legal advice, accounting, audit, financial services, insurance, health services, regulated construction, transport, education, crypto-asset services, and other regulated activities can require professional authorization, insurance, sector registration, or Danish Financial Supervisory Authority oversight.
-Check the activity before selling regulated services.
+Legal advice, accounting, audit, financial services, insurance, health services, regulated construction, transport, education, crypto-asset services, and other regulated activities can require professional authorization, insurance, sector registration, or Danish Financial Supervisory Authority (Finanstilsynet, Denmark's financial regulator) oversight.
+Check the exact activity before taking paid work.

 Foreign freelancers should be especially careful.
 Nordic citizens can generally live and work freely in Denmark.
-EU/EEA/Swiss citizens can usually start work and follow EU residence registration rules.
+EU/EEA/Swiss citizens can usually start work and follow EU residence registration rules, including the EU self-employed residence document route where relevant.
 Non-EU nationals need a residence and work basis that fits the work.
-Denmark has Start-up Denmark for approved innovative growth companies, but that is not a general freelancer or digital-nomad visa.
+Denmark has Start-up Denmark for approved innovative growth companies, but that is not a general freelance or digital-nomad visa.

 Sole proprietorship / personally owned business.
 This is the usual starting point for many independent developers, designers, marketers, consultants, writers, analysts, virtual assistants, and other solo service providers.
-You work in your own name and on your own responsibility, register where needed, invoice clients, keep records, report profit, and handle tax and VAT.
+You work in your own name and on your own responsibility, register where needed, invoice clients, keep records, report profit, and handle tax and VAT yourself.
+A Danish accountant (bogholder or revisor) is commonly used once VAT, EU clients, foreign-currency payments, ApS conversion, payroll, or higher income makes the setup less routine.

-Personally owned small business (PMV).
+Personally owned small business (personligt ejet mindre virksomhed, PMV).
 A PMV can be relevant for very small activity.
 Skattestyrelsen describes a PMV as a one-owner business with a CVR number, bookkeeping duties, and revenue under DKK 50,000; it is not available once VAT registration becomes required.
-For serious international freelance work, a normal sole proprietorship is usually cleaner.
+For serious international freelance work, a normal sole proprietorship is usually more practical.

-Private limited company (ApS).
+Private limited company (anpartsselskab, ApS).
 An ApS can make sense for agencies, co-founders, larger contracts, hiring, liability separation, investment, or enterprise procurement.
 It adds company registration, capital, accounting, corporate tax, beneficial-owner, payroll, and governance work.
-It also does not remove misclassification risk if the person is still managed like the client's employee.
+It also does not remove misclassification risk if the person is still managed like an employee.

 Employment or compliant staffing.
 If a client wants fixed hours, direct supervision, exclusivity, employee-style tools, mandatory internal processes, and integration into its team, employment or another compliant workforce structure may be safer than pretending the relationship is freelance.